 How quickly does the SMS fire after a missed call?

 The system fires within 60 seconds of the missed call event.
-That speed is critical — under 60 seconds recovers a materially larger share of callers than a 5-minute delay, because the caller is still holding their phone and hasn't yet started searching for the next business on the list.
+That speed is critical.
+Under 60 seconds recovers a materially larger share of callers than a 5-minute delay, because the caller is still holding their phone and has not yet started searching for the next business on the list.

 What response rate can I expect from SMS text-back?